ProjektCommunity/PJKT-DOCS/booths/specifications.md

 :::

 ::: tip Support
 - Need buttons?
-Check out the [components page](/booths/components) ⚠️WIP
+Check out the [components page](/booths/components)
 - Have question?
 Feedback?
 Shoot us a message in our Discord representative channels
 :::